Targeted Search for Gravitational Waves from Highly Spinning Light Compact Binaries: Search for Low Mass High Spin Binaries

 We conduct a search over the entire publicly available data from the first (O1) to the third (O3) observation runs released by the LIGO and Virgo collaborations, which amounts to $\sim$ 1.2 years of observation time with at least two detectors being online. \cref{fig:results} illustrates the cumulative number of candidates as a function of the inverse \ac{FAR}.
 The parameters from the search for the top candidates are detailed in \cref{table:results}.

 Our search identifies the previously known binary neutron star merger GW170817 and neutron star-black hole event GW200115, with a \ac{FAR} less than once per $\sim10^4$ and $\sim10^3$ years, respectively.
 In addition to the known events, the top candidate is 190417\_090325.
 This candidate corresponds to a binary with 1.12 \msun{} - 1.08 \msun{}, with component spin 0.33 and -0.84.
 However, the \ac{FAR} is only once per 1.01 year.
 Based on the amount of observed time, the finding is consistent with noise.
-We further checked the data quality around the candidate and found that the trigger is likely induced by a glitch $\sim$100 s before the trigger time in the LIGO Hanford detector.
+We further checked the data quality and performed parameter estimation for the candidate.
+We find that gating a noise transient in LIGO Hanford $\sim$100s before the trigger time reduces the maximum likelihood \ac{SNR} from $\sim15$ to $\sim 8$, suggesting the trigger is likely due to the glitch.
 Our investigation did not yield any novel gravitational-wave events.